lightlabsinc/fsview/ANDROID.md

     public static final String PROPERTY_SYNC_ENABLE = "light.sync.enable";

-The example [](android/MSGModeObserver) application registers a USB mode receiver upon boot (since that can only be done in code rather than with metadata) and sets the `light.sync.enable` property to 1 or 0 based on the USB connection state (the linger timeout is used to stabilize the response to a flurry of USB notification broadcasts).
+The example [android/MSGModeObserver](connection observer) application registers a USB mode receiver upon boot (since that can only be done in code rather than with metadata) and sets the `light.sync.enable` property to 1 or 0 based on the USB connection state (the linger timeout is used to stabilize the response to a flurry of USB notification broadcasts).

 ### Configuring the media library